THE SOLACE OF WATER

 Three distinct voices in a first person narrative draws the reader into the hearts and minds of Delilah, Sparrow and Emma.
 An African-American woman, her daughter and their Amish neighbour brought together during the tumultuous times at the start of the Civil Rights Movement.
 An unlikely friendship sparks from the ashes of grief and despair.

 Delilah wears her mantle of bitterness with a hard-headed pride that shreds her relationship with her daughter.
 Poor Sparrow, so lost and broken, trying to fix her hurt in devastating ways.
 And Emma, an Amish woman who has been living with so many secrets she's nearly paralyzed with fear.
 Each woman struggles with the aftermath of grief and the havoc it reigns on their lives and the lives of those they love.

 This is a hard read.
 And a somber one.
 Sometimes I didn't want to venture into the dark places that plague these three women.
 It wasn't always comfortable.
 Sometimes awkward.
 Upsetting even.
 But so very true to life as Younts explores issues that are just as pertinent today as they were sixty years ago.
 And then she shines a light into that murky darkness and turns the ugliness into something beautiful and suddenly there's hope in an unfettered future that only forgiveness and grace can bring.

-If you would like a chance to win a copy of Hometown Girl, leave a comment below or email me at kavlvustreadATyahooDOTca.
-If you add your email to a comment, remember to use AT and DOT instead of @ and . in order to protect yourself from spammers.
+If you would like a chance to win a copy of The Solace of Water, leave a comment below or email me at kavluvstoreadATyahooDOTca.
+If you add an email to your comment, remember to use AT and DOT instead of @ and . in order to protect yourself from spammers.
 If you enter the draw via email, please add the title to the subject line so it's easy to spot your entry.
-Draw will be held and winner announced on Sunday July 1 2018.
+Draw will be held and winner announced on Sunday December 16 2018.
 Offer open to International Readers.
 Good luck!